Black Flag (band): Formation and early years (1976–1981)

 There were few opportunities for punk rock bands to perform in Southern California (Los Angeles club The Masque was the center of the L.A. punk scene, but was also rather parochial, and did not often admit bands from outside L.A. proper).
 Black Flag organized their own gigs, performing at picnics, house parties, schools; any place that was available.
 They called club owners themselves to arrange appearances, and plastered hundreds of flyers—usually Pettibon's severe, haunting comic strip style panels—on any available surface to publicize performances.
 Dukowski reported that the "minimum [number of flyers] that went out was 500 for a show."
+Black Flag shows were regularly broken up by the LAPD, often violently, at the direction of Chief of Police Daryl Gates, who targeted punk rock shows in the city.

+In 1979, the band released their first recording, the Nervous Breakdown EP.
+It was the debut release by Ginn's SST Records, which he created due to the band's difficulty in securing a contract with existing labels due to their reputation.

 Though Ginn was the band's leader, he was more quiet than Dukowski, whose intelligent, fast-talking, high-energy persona attracted significant attention, and he often served as Black Flag's spokesman to the press.
 Dukowski acted as the group's tour manager even after he no longer performed with them, and helped establish the band's DIY punk ethic and demanding work ethic.
 Dukowski's bass guitar was a vital part of the early Black Flag sound; "TV Party", for instance, was one of many songs "driven more by Chuck Dukowski's percolating bass line than Ginn's stun-gun guitar."

 Morris performed as vocalist on Black Flag's earliest recordings, and his energized, manic stage presence was pivotal in the band earning a reputation in Southern California.
 Migdol was replaced by the enigmatic Colombian drummer Robo, whose numerous clicking metallic bracelets became part of his drum sound.
 The band played with a speed and ferocity that was all but unprecedented in rock music; critic Ira Robbins declared that "Black Flag was, for all intents and purposes, America's first hardcore band."
 Morris quit in 1979, citing, among other reasons, creative differences with Ginn, and his own "freaking out on cocaine and speed."
 Morris would subsequently form the Circle Jerks.

 After Morris's departure, Black Flag recruited fan Ron Reyes as singer.
 With Reyes, Black Flag recorded the Jealous Again 12-inch EP and appeared in the film The Decline of Western Civilization.
 This was also the line-up that toured up and down the West Coast for the first time, the version most fans outside of L.A. first saw.

 In 1980, Reyes quit Black Flag mid-performance at the Fleetwood in Redondo Beach because of escalating violence.
 For the remainder of that gig, the band played an extended version of "Louie Louie" and invited audience members to take turns singing.